 If you still haven’t taken the necessary steps to protect your data, maybe Ohio’s new Data Protection Act (DPA) will offer the additional (legal) motivation you need.
 The DPA “provides a safe harbor against data breach lawsuits for businesses that implement and maintain cybersecurity programs that meet certain industry-recognized standards.”

 What does this mean?
 In its simplest form, if your business implements and maintains an effective cybersecurity program, as outlined by the DPA, you may receive special protection from litigation in the event of a security incident or breach.

 Why is this important to my business?
 Some cyber-attacks may be unavoidable.
-However, if your cybersecurity “reasonably conforms” to the DPA standards it can protect your business against lawsuits from customers (and other companies) whose private data was accessed by unauthorized third parties.
+However, if your cybersecurity “reasonably conforms” to the Ohio Data Protection Act standards it can protect your business against lawsuits from customers (and other companies) whose private data was accessed by unauthorized third parties.